 These delicious Oven Roasted Brussels Sprouts are tossed in a tasty pomegranate balsamic reduction, and garnished with pomegranate arils (seeds), making them the perfect side dish for any dinner!

 Raise your hand if you like brussels sprouts!
-Okay, so if you didn't raise your hand, you are not alone.
-And, I challenge you, to just stick around for a bit, because I think, this recipe for Roasted Brussels Sprouts just might change your mind.
+Okay, so if you didn't raise your hand, you are not alone!! (used to be me too.)

 - Olive oil